-Getting Started with Scuba Diving and Snorkeling
+Getting Started with Water Sports

 Most of our planet is covered in water, and thankfully we’ve figured out how to make the best of it for our benefit and enjoyment.
 Nowadays, people literally ride the waves and swim with the fishes, and you can do it too!

 Without any help, finding the gear you need and learning how to use them can get overwhelming fast.
-That is why below we have compiled a list of our latest articles on these topics to help beginners get started.
+That is why we have compiled a list of our latest articles on these topics to help beginners get started.
 Even if you’re a veteran, we’ve got some useful or interesting articles for you peruse as well.

 Tips to Help You Pass Your Open Water Course